-What is Post Your Change’s mission?
+What was Post Your Change’s mission?

-How do we do this?
+How did we do this?

 How and why was Post Your Change created?

 We came from a simple dilemma: if I, as a citizen (especially a young citizen), am supposedly getting more apathetic, then why do I not feel apathetic?
 We want to engage in democracy, but sometimes it’s hard to know how to be heard in an age of prolific e-petitions and elections campaigns.

 While wondering how to avoid becoming cynical and actually be able to send a message to politicians about what our priorities are, we found out about a wonderful feature of Canadian democracy: mail can be sent postage-free to any senator or member of parliament.
 Capitalizing on the gift of free postage, we wanted to promote community engagement in issues that matter to them through postcard activism.
 Although postcards may not be a huge public statement, they are an opportunity to create many small dialogues between citizens and the politicians that represent them.